raganwald/raganwald.github.com/_posts/2023-05-11-observations.md

 - It is corrosive to my soul to be competitive as an expression of anger.
 - It is corrosive to my soul to allow the thirst to currupt my path into a competition.
-- Taking a step on the path doe snot entitle me to lecture people about the path.
+- Taking a step on the path does not entitle me to lecture people about the path.
 Doing so actually means I have forgotten why the path matters.

 # The Soul